DanWin/hosting/README.md

 /etc/postfix-clearnet/canonical
 ```

-In `/etc/postfix(-clearnet)/canonical` don't change the line that has `hosting.danwin1210.me` in it.
-It is a clearnet/tor address rewriting rule, and if you have your own clearnet domain, you should copy this and modify your copy to preserve sending mail to my host via tor and not via clearnet.

 This setup has two postfix instances, one for receiving and sending mail to other .onion services and one for rewriting addresses to pass them on to a clearnet facing mail relay.
 You may or may not want to create the second instance by running
 ```
 postmulti -e init